 In today’s world, organizations need to innovate and get to market faster.
 That needs learning latest technologies, using them in your product and deploying at a faster pace with Continuous Delivery enabled from day1.

 Over the past few months, we’ve been moving SSH for Visual Studio Team Services (VSTS) onto Azure’s global network.
 As part of the move, we’re asking our SSH users to update their remotes to new SSH URLs.
+We have rolled out the new URLs to all accounts,

 Recently, we’ve heard feedback from customers that developers have a poor experience creating and managing their alternate authentication credentials and that administrators moving from TFS to the cloud aren’t provided the policies they need to enforce how alternate authentication is used by their end users.